solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 The EXP bug is not specific to timber, it applies to all materials with a direct T3 proc on T1→T2 recipes, like ore, feathers and hide.
 It does *not* work for fabrics because the processing type switches from T1→T2 (heating) and T2→T3 (grinding) which means T1→T2 can not proc T3 materials.

-**How much money does it cost?** You can break even on the costs when buying timber below 540 silver.
+**How much money does it cost?**

+You can break even on the costs when buying timber below 540 silver.
 But I wouldn't stress too much about the price.
 Timber bought below 1000 silver will lose you 'only' ~5-20 mil/H depending on your mastery.

-**Can I level processing while profiting by processing?** You sure can.
+**Can I level processing while profiting**

+You sure can.
 Consider processing ore into ingots and timber into plywood, which will be slightly less EXP/H than the timber→SRM route but can be profitable depending on market prices.
 You can check <https://bdolytics.com/processing/market> for processing profits.

 For all your EXP needs, here is a link to [Bearist's Processing EXP Calculator](https://docs.google.com/spreadsheets/d/1KqP9lgTK0bDulLJ_JcILG4tn0iWrh5JkY1WHaitSxHo/edit?usp=sharing).